benwiz/wwoz_to_spotify/README.md

 # wwoz_to_spotify

 My first Clojure project for the purpose of learning Clojure.
-Running without stop on AWS Lambda since 2017.
+Somehow it's been running on AWS Lambda since 2017, I haven't had to touch the code or deployment once.

 ## What